xieyuheng/inner/projects/README.md

 ### Cicada Language

-Right now I'm working on [Cicada Language](https://cicada-lang.org), a *dependently typed programming language* and *interactive theorem prover*.
+Right now I'm working on [Cicada Language](https://cicada-lang.org), a *programming language* and *theorem prover*.

-I want my language to serve as a bridge between computer science and mathematics.

-Based on this language, I want to build a wiki of formalized mathematics, to flourish the ideas developed in the *foundations of mathematics*.
+Based on my language, I want to build a wiki of formalized mathematics, to flourish the ideas developed in the *foundations of mathematics*, and serve as a bridge between computer science and mathematics.

 ### EnchanterJS